flightlogteam/flightlogger/README.md

 5. `go run main.go`

 # Contributions
 All help is appreciated.
 Send me an email if you wonder how you can contribute or just make a PR.
+All contributors will be given access to a full JetBrains-software-package and will be given out to anyone who proves themselves by contributing.

 ## Guidelines
 - Ensure that the API is easy to use.
 Please reed [this guide](https://blog.florimond.dev/restful-api-design-13-best-practices-to-make-your-users-happy)